 I’m tuned to Apple security news and I think GUIs are largely overrated.
 My daily carry is an iPad moshed to zsh and nvim.
 If you’re curious about my setup, feel free to check my dotfiles repo and toolbelt page.

-- Back-end dev: Java EE, Flask, node.js and ExpressJS, ElectronJS.
+- Back-end dev: node.js, SpringBoot, Java EE, Flask.
 In the past: Ruby on Rails

-- Application servers: Oracle WebLogic, IBM WebSphere, Tomcat
+- J2EE Application servers: Oracle WebLogic, IBM WebSphere, Tomcat

-- SysAdmin: Bash scripting, nginx configuration, server deployment, configuration and hardening (SSH config, Iptables, firewalld, OpenVPN, etc.)
+- System Administration: Bash scripting, nginx configuration, server deployment, configuration and hardening (sshd hardening, Iptables, firewalld, OpenVPN, etc.)

-- VCS Git (including platforms for Agile integration like Azure DevOps and GitHub), SVN
+- VCS Git (including platforms for Agile project management like Azure DevOps and GitHub), SVN

 - Operating Systems: Debian Linux-based, CentOS 6+, macOS 10.6+, Windows XP+, iOS and Android

 - SOA products: Oracle Fusion Middleware 12c (including JDeveloper), Oracle Service Bus 12c, Oracle WebLogic

 - Cloud platforms: Amazon Web Services, Microsoft Azure, Hetzner, Linode, Aruba Cloud, Scaleway